xqyww123/Isa-Mini/doc/Readme.md

 Many of these commands and tactics have subtle differences and overlapping functionality.
 Our shell reduces this complexity to fewer than 10 essential proof commands (see [Language Reference](/doc/Language%20and%20Protocol.md) for details).

-Now, take the proof for "the square root of two is irrational" given in [the Wikipedia page of Isabelle](https://en.wikipedia.org/wiki/Isabelle_(proof_assistant))
+As an example, take the proof for "the square root of two is irrational" given in [the Wikipedia page of Isabelle](https://en.wikipedia.org/wiki/Isabelle_(proof_assistant))
 ```isabelle
 theorem sqrt2_not_rational:
   "sqrt 2 ∉ ℚ"